 A quintessential 18th century 2 bedroom stone built cottage right in the heart of Stow-on-the-Wold, one of the most picturesque towns in The Cotswolds.
 Standing across the road from the oldest inn in England, which has timbers carbon-dated to AD 987 and just a short stroll to numerous tea shops, restaurants, pubs, shops, take-aways and antique shops, Serendipity is an excellent base for exploring Stow on the Wold and for a break in the Cotswolds.
 (See location details for some ideas on local pubs, restaurants and tea shops).

-The large kitchen / dining room has a circular solid oak dining table and 4 comfortable oak chairs to enable you to share a meal and glass of wine with your family and friends.
-The kitchen is equipped with everything you need for 4 people, along with a washing machine, micro-wave, kettle and toaster.
+Large kitchen / dining room with oak table and 4 chairs.
+Equipped with everything you need for 4 people, along with a washing machine, micro-wave, kettle and toaster.

 Large landing with exposed stone wall provides access to both bedrooms, the bathroom and the second toilet room.

 Bedroom 1 is a very pretty room with beamed wall and ceiling along with a comfortable king-sized (5 ft) bed, large mirror, dressing table and built-in wardrobe.

 The main bathroom contains a bath with over-bath shower, basin and toilet.
 The second cloakroom contains a toilet with hand basin.

 Outside, the south facing courtyard garden is equipped with a table and 4 chairs, making it an ideal place to relax in the sun, enjoy a cold drink or dine alfresco on a warm summer's morning, lunchtime or evening.